 With a daily changing menu depending on seasonal produce, this place is never the same but always a culinary highlight.

 This is one of the best restaurants in the area, and is fully vegan, and is mostly dependant on donations and volunteers.

 The concept behind Lentils as Anything is that people of all ages, genders, and origins work together to make it work, get the ingredients to the restaurant and on the table for the guests to enjoy.

-Everyone can be a part of this, either working in restaurants or as a part of community projects.More Info (click to expand)
+Everyone can be a part of this, either working in restaurants or as a part of community projects.More Info (click to show all)

 9. Discover the fascinating history Australia’s oldest botanic garden